Shivamswarnkar10/netflix-clone-website/README.md

-# netflix-clone-website
+# Netflix-Web-Project
-This is basically a netflix clone website made by using HTML AND CSS.
+This is creted using Front-End languages used-Html-Css-Javascript